Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependently typed categories with families

 \begin{lemma} Let $\C$ and $\D$ be democratic cwfs with $\Iext$- and $\Sigma$-structures and $F : \C \to \D$ be a pseudo cwf-morphism preserving democracy.
 Then, $F$ preserves the $\Iext$-structure if and only if $F$ preserves pullbacks. \end{lemma} \begin{proof} The harder direction is \emph{only if}, which boils down to the preservation of the inverse image.
 This can be proved from intricate calculations on cwf combinators.
 Details appear in \cite{ClairambaultD14}, Lemma 4.3 and Proposition 4.4. \end{proof}

 We can then show that there is a \emph{forgetful $2$-functor}:

 The other direction is much more complicated.
 The equivalence of categories $\Ty(\Gamma) \simeq \C/\Gamma$ together with Seely's approach to interpreting type theory in locally cartesian closed categories \cite{SeelyRAG:locccc} suggest, from a finitely complete category $\C$, to redefine the \emph{types} over $\Gamma$ as the objects of the slice category $\C/\Gamma$.
-However, there is a problem: how to define \emph{substitution}, \emph{i.e.}
+Now the question is how to define \emph{substitution}, \emph{i.e.}

 for $\gamma : \Delta \to \Gamma$?
 In categorical logic, substitution is usually defined \emph{by pullback}.
-However, there is a problem: for an arbitrary choice of pullbacks, there is no reason why this assignment should be functorial.
+However, the problem is that for an arbitrary choice of pullbacks, there is no reason why this assignment should be functorial.
 Consider the following two pullback squares:

 There is no reason why the left hand side diagram, which is a composition of chosen pullbacks, and the right hand side diagram, which is a chosen pullback, should coincide -- although they are always isomorphic.
 In other words the codomain fibration is not \emph{split}, whereas the fibration implicit in a cwf is always split.
 This is a fundamental issue: Seely's proposed interpretation \cite{SeelyRAG:locccc} sends types that are provably equal in the syntax to morphisms in $\C$ that are only known to be isomorphic.
 This \emph{coherence problem} may be solved in two ways: Curien \cite{curien:fi} proposes to change the syntax by weakening equality to isomorphism \emph{in the syntax}, enriching it with explicit coercions between isomorphic types, and showing the extended syntax equivalent to the original via a difficult coherence theorem.
+We refer to Curien, Garner, and Hofmann \cite{CurienGH14} for details.

 In \cite{hofmann:csl}, Hofmann proposes instead to solve the problem by exploiting a construction of B\'enabou \cite{BenabouJ:fibcfn}, which associates to each fibration an equivalent split fibration.
 This construction can be extended to dependent types: given a category $\C$ with finite limits, we build a cwf whose types are no longer just objects of $\C/\Gamma$, but objects of $\C/\Gamma$ with a pre-chosen substitution pullback, for every possible substitution -- such that this choice is split.
 For details, the reader is referred to \cite{ClairambaultD14}, Section 5.
 As we show there, Hofmann's construction yields a \emph{pseudofunctor}: